graphhopper/graphhopper/docs/core/spatial-rules.md

 ## Enabling Rules

-I you have a working GraphHopper setup it is easy to enable Spatial Rules, **but they only work with the DataFlagEncoder**.
+I you have a working GraphHopper setup it is easy to enable Spatial Rules.
 We provide a set of approximate country borders, within the GraphHopper repository.
 If you need exact borders you can get the exact borders from [here](https://github.com/datasets/geo-countries).
-Go to your `config.yml` file and uncommend the line: `spatial_rules.borders_directory` and point it to the directory where your rules are.
+Go to your `config.yml` file and uncomment the line: `spatial_rules.borders_directory` and point it to the directory where your rules are.
 You need to re-import your graph after that.

 ## Creating Rules